 We do not display content based on your suggested interests or past behaviors.

 Ever heard of that word?
-It can be overused sometimes but the principles behind serendipity is a fortunate but unexpected discovery.
+It can be overused sometimes but the idea behind serendipity is a fortunate but unexpected discovery.

 We believe that’s what makes you intrigued in something, when you sense that you’ve just encountered something new, interesting you didn’t expect.
 We’d be glad it happens on this website.